ravindranathw/Goldfish/README.md

 Goldfish is released under the **MIT** license giving you permission to do pretty much **anything** you want with the source code as long as you include the copyright notices.

+## Current status

+The project is still in early development and lacks a lot of features to be considered a full release.
+To check out the current status, post feature requests or report bugs, please refer to the [issue list](http://github.com/goldfish/issues).

+If you like the looks of the project **please** contribute to it by **forking** it, adding new functionality or modules and sending me a **pull request**.

 ## Features

 ### Extreme page speed